Michael-Yan-wun/Restful-API-DetectFraudSystem/README.md

 localhost/../api/whois/{domain}  | GET    |  To get whois result.
 localhost/../api/authenticate    | POST   |  To get api-key if we verified that.

-### If you want to use our API interface, please send email to me, or leave messages here.
+### If you want to use our API interface, please send email to *yanwun1214@gmail.com*, or leave messages here.